CodeWithKartikey/SlugGen/README.md

 ## Folder Structure

 - `src/`: Contains the source code for the application.
-  - `components/`: Holds React components.
   - `pages/`: Contains page components.
   - `routes/`: Defines routing configurations.
   - `styles/`: Contains CSS files for styling.

+- Other important files for the application.

 ## Dependencies